This article explains how anxiety can create agitation symptoms and what you can do to eliminate them.

-Agitation can come and go rarely, occur frequently, or feel like it persists 24/7 and day after day.
+This symptom can come and go rarely, occur frequently, or feel like it persists 24/7 and day after day.

-They can also precede, accompany, or follow a period of nervousness, anxiety, fear, and stress, or occur "out of the blue" and for no apparent reason.
+It can also precede, accompany, or follow a period of nervousness, anxiety, fear, and stress, or occur "out of the blue" and for no apparent reason.

 All of the above combinations and variations are common.

-How does anxiety cause agitation symptoms and signs?
+What causes agitation anxiety symptoms and signs?

 1. Stress response

 Anxious behavior activates the stress response, which causes many body-wide changes that increase the body’s ability to deal with a threat – to either fight or flee.

 The stress response is often referred to as the fight or flight response, the emergency response, or the fight, flight, or freeze response (some people freeze when they are afraid like a “deer caught in headlights”).